maetyu-d/other_recipes/daube.md

 ----------

-For the topping, stir together:
+For the topping (not part of the original recipe), stir together:

 * 100g of olives
 * 3 cloves of garlic, finely chopped